MikeSWang/Harmonia/README.md

 # Hybrid Map Inference from Large-Scale Galaxy Clustering

-``Harmonia`` is a Python package that combines spherical and Cartesian Fourier map transformations and likelihood constructions for linear, large-scale galaxy clustering analysis.
+``Harmonia`` is a Python package that combines spherical and Cartesian Fourier maps and likelihoods for large-scale galaxy clustering analysis.

 ## Installation